Temporary Artworks by James Hayes . . .

-My recent artworks focus on my very new experiences as a father, standing in the reflected light of the classic mother and child.
+The sculptures I created for the exhibition For Elise focus on my very new experiences as a father, standing in the reflected light of the classic mother and child.
 These figurative bronze & ceramic sculptures were exhibited as part of the "For Elise" exhibition with artist Lorraine Whelan.

 I experiment with photography, printing images onto various materials (most notably glass, metal and painted surfaces) and incorporating them into a sculptural context.
 I enjoy the craft of woodworking and in "Tables/Tableaux" I used traditional lathe-work and carpentry.